egorzakharov00/Task-Manager-2.0/README.md

 ###### The project

 This project is a simple program built for a small business to help manage tasks.
-This is an updated version of Capstone-1-3 and uses functions to operate more efficiently.
+This is an updated version of Task-Manager-Files and makes use of lists, functions and string handling to operate more efficiently.

 ###### Usefulness